 Why Is Mobile Marketing Important?

 Mobile devices are a pervasive part of daily life.
 According to Pew Research, 81 percent of adults in the U.S. now own a smartphone, and 96 percent have some type of cellphone.
 A myriad of studies indicate that smartphone users check their devices dozens of times a day and spend a significant amount of time doing so.
-There are approximately 3.8 billion mobile internet users worldwide—nearly half the global population, according to GSMA.
-Simply put, if you’re not using mobile marketing—including personalization of mobile touchpoints—you’re not connecting with people via the largest, most ubiquitous channel of the digital age.
-A customer data platform (CDP) can unify mobile app data with other channels to power a seamless customer experience.
+There are approximately 3.8 billion mobile internet users worldwide, nearly half the global population, according to GSMA.
+Simply put, if you are not using mobile marketing, including personalization of mobile touchpoints, you are not connecting with people via the largest, most ubiquitous channel of the digital age.

 FAQ